jrg94/CSE5542/Lab02/README.md

 - 6: camera zoom out
 - left click + drag: rotation

+In addition, you can control each body part of the ant individually which is actually a load of fun.
+Feel free to detach a leg and watch it follow the body anyway.

 From there, you have all you need to navigate the maze.

 The solution should render as follows: